 A: Scholarship recipients are chosen based on the criteria noted on each of the application forms: Academic Achievement, Campus Involvement, and Financial Need.
 We consciously avoid considering a member’s chapter in the selection process.
 To impose quotas would force us to select one person when a person at another chapter may be much more deserving of the scholarship based on the criteria.
 In a given year, one chapter may receive more scholarships than another.
 This is especially true of Financial Need scholarships.
 The demographics and costs of some universities are such that more students are in need of financial aid.

 A: Generally anything which is primarily educational in nature.
 This would include computers for the chapter (not individuals), printers, computer network components, desks, chapter library or computer room construction, seminars and workshops, and scholarships.
-Items which are NOT eligible (to be conservative for the IRS) would include heating and cooling systems for a chapter house, plumbing, general construction and maintenance, furniture other than desks, kitchen equipment, and other items where there is no obvious direct educational benefit.
+Items that are NOT eligible (to be conservative for the IRS) would include heating and cooling systems for a chapter house, plumbing, general construction and maintenance, furniture other than desks, kitchen equipment, and other items where there is no obvious direct educational benefit.

 A: Technically everyone who is an alumni member of Beta Sigma Psi is on the phone-a-thon list if we have a current address and phone number for you.
-If you have not been contacted, lack of current information for you may be the cause.
+If you have not been contacted, a lack of current information for you may be the cause.
 Be sure to keep your address, phone, and email address up to date with the National Office.
 The second reason you may not have been contacted is simply lack of time.
 Only so many phone calls can be made during the phone-a-thon each year.
-If you have not donated to the Educational Foundation in the last couple years or are a recent graduate, you will not be in the first group of people contacted, since the first people called are those who donated last year.
-To make a donation to the Educational Foundation, you can send a check to the National Office made out to the Beta Sigma Psi Educational Foundation, and be sure to include your chapter and initiation year on a note.
+If you have not donated to the Educational Foundation in the last couple of years or are a recent graduate, you will not be in the first group of people contacted, since the first people called are those who donated last year.
+To donate to the Educational Foundation, you can send a check to the National Office made out to the Beta Sigma Psi Educational Foundation, and be sure to include your chapter and initiation year on a note.